 8.10 Reappointment Process.
 Prior to the beginning of the open competitive process, an ad hoc committee of the Council will be chosen, by lot, to review and recommend incumbents for a second term.
-The recommendations will be based upon past performance and made in consultation with the appropriate Board or Commission chair for presentation to the City-Council at the next regular meeting.
+The recommendations will be based upon past performance and made in consultation with the appropriate Board or Commission chair, the other current members of the relevant advisory board, and the City Manager for presentation to the City-Council at the next regular meeting.

 8.11 Application Process.
 Openings for City advisory board positions shall be widely advertised in local newspapers, as well as other means available and appropriate for this purpose.
-Strong efforts will be made to encourage applications from a diverse pool of candidates, including with respect to race, ethnicity, gender, and sexual orientation.
+Strong efforts will be made to encourage applications from a diverse pool of candidates, including with respect to race, ethnicity, gender, sexual orientation, gender identification, and the presence of any sensory, mental, or physical disability.
 Applicants shall be required to complete a City application form provided for this purpose, and to submit a completed application by the specified recruitment deadline.
 Late applications will not be accepted; however, the City Council may choose to extend an application deadline, if necessary, to obtain a sufficient number of applicants for consideration.
 Copies of all applications will be provided to the City Council.